Introduction

 Joint Stress in Sport

-Sports such as football, basketball and running place repeated load on the joints, which over time can wear the cartilage.
-Athletes want to restore function and return to training as quickly and safely as possible, so non-surgical options are of interest.
+Sports such as football, basketball and running place repeated load on the joints, which over time can wear the cartilage that cushions articulating surfaces.
+Athletes want to restore function and return to training as quickly and safely as possible, which makes non-surgical options of interest when they are appropriate.
+The key question at assessment is the size, depth and location of any cartilage damage, because these factors determine whether a non-surgical injection is adequate or whether a surgical approach is warranted.

 What Is the ChondroFiller Injection?